Early Years Pupil Premium

 Peter Pan: EYPP attainment ranges from 32%-69% expected and above compared to the whole cohort ranging from 55%-85%.

 Peter Pan: EYPP progress ranges from 75% – 100% expected & better compared to the whole cohort ranging from 83% – 95%.

 Cherry Trees: EYPP attainment ranges from 41%-82% expected and above compared to the whole cohort ranging from 65%-90%.

 Cherry Trees EYPP progress ranges from 71% – 94% expected & better compared to the whole cohort of 88% – 96%.

 This analysis shows that our EYPP interventions are having a positive impact on these children’s progress.

-For the Autumn Term 2018 the Nursery School Federation as a whole is estimated to receive £2700 Early Years Pupil Premium.
-This will be put towards continued access to the interventions listed above, due to their success along with the introduction of small group walks into the community which supports children’s speaking skills and confidence.
-All staff have reported during summer 2018 that they believe this was a positive intervention to support knowledge of the wider community that our families live in and encouraged the children to talk about the wider world around them.
+For the Autumn Term 2018 the Nursery School Federation as a whole received £4803.00 Early Years Pupil Premium.
+This was put towards continued access to the interventions listed above, due to their success along with the introduction of small group walks into the community which supports children’s speaking skills and confidence.
+All staff have reported since summer 2018 that they believe this was a positive intervention to support knowledge of the wider community that our families live in and encouraged the children to talk about the wider world around them.
 These interventions were reviewed as a whole staff body and the consensus is that they have a positive impact on the children.
 All children’s well being is raised through accessing smaller group work which enables their self confidence to bloom.